From Innermost to Full Probabilistic Term Rewriting: Almost-Sure Termination, Complexity, and Modularity: Improving Applicability

-First, we will see that we do not need to require left-linearity if we allow the simultaneous reduction of several copies of identical redexes.
+To try to remove the left-linearity requirement, one might consider the simultaneous reduction of several copies of identical redexes.
 For a PTRS $\PP$, this results in the notion of \emph{simultaneous rewriting}, denoted $\ftopara_{\PP}$.
-While $\itopara_{\PP}$ over-approximates $\itos$, (almost all)\footnote{Only the \emph{rewriting processor} from~\cite{FLOPS2024} works just for $\itos$ and not for $\itopara_{\PP}$.
-This processor is an optional transformation technique when improving the DP framework further, which sometimes helps to increase power.
-All other (major) DP processors do not distinguish between $\itos$ and $\itopara_{\PP}$.} existing techniques for proving $\ASTi$~\cite{kassinggiesl2023iAST,FLOPS2024} do not distinguish between these two notions of rewriting, i.e., these techniques even prove that every rewrite sequence with the lifting ${\iparalifttos}$ of $\itopara_{\PP}$ converges with probability 1.
-So for non-overlapping and right-linear PTRSs, these techniques can be used to prove $\AST[\itopara_{\PP}]$, which then implies $\ASTf$.\@ The following example illustrates our approach for handling non-left-linear PTRSs by applying the same rewrite rule at parallel positions simultaneously.
+The following example illustrates the idea of handling non-left-linear PTRSs by applying the same rewrite rule at parallel positions simultaneously.